Business Bankruptcy Lawyer in North Carolina

 Most businesses incur debt in order to thrive and compete.
 When debt mounts and profitability stalls, businesses risk insolvency and closing.
 The good news for business owners facing overwhelming debt is that the bankruptcy code offers your business a path out of debt and a chance at a better, more prosperous future.

-Gillespie & Murphy, P.A. assists businesses throughout eastern North Carolina with debt relief solutions.
-With offices in New Bern, Wilmington, Greenville, and Jacksonville, we can help you explore all debt relief options so that you can decide which path is best for the future of your business.
+assists businesses throughout eastern North Carolina with debt relief solutions.
+With offices in , , , and , our business bankruptcy lawyers can help you explore all debt relief options so that you can decide which path is best for the future of your business.

 Should Your Business File for Bankruptcy?